-CHeBA researchers are currently recruiting participants over 60 years for an exciting new study that is investigating social understanding across the adult lifespan.
+CHeBA researchers are currently recruiting participants over 60 years for an exciting new study, the Social Cognition Ageing Study (SocCog), that is investigating social understanding across the adult lifespan.
 The findings from this research will advance our understanding of how normal adult ageing affects social understanding, which will ultimately assist in the development of programs to enhance social functioning and wellbeing in older Australians.

 Participation will involve two separate 4 hour sessions at UNSW Sydney, that will be completed approximately two years apart.